 The factors' weights are set to: [1.0, 0.0, 0.0], only carbon footprint is optimized, [0.0, 1.0, 0.0], only water footprint is optimized, [0.0, 0.0, 1.0], only land footprint is optimized, [0.333, 0.333, 0.334], all footprints are optimized equally.

 Moreover, to account for the energy consumption of the network, we considered a network energy intensity of 0.06 kWh/GB~\cite{nei}.
-The memory power draw $P^{MEM}$, and the minimum and maximum CPU power draw $(Watts_{min}, Watts_{max})$ are respectively set to 0.357 Watt/GB and (0.74, 3.5) for AWS and (0.78, 3.76) for Azure \footnote{\url{https://www.cloudcarbonfootprint.org/docs/methodology}}.
 Finally, we set \({P^{IT}_d}\) to the estimate provided by EIA.
 Assuming the IT power draw to be $100$ MW, we assumed an IT power consumption of $8760 *100* 10^3$ kWh over one year.